Bananenpro/embe-ls/documentation.md

 `distance`: centimeter
 ---
-motors.turn
+motors.turnLeft
+Turn the robot to the left.

+`angle`: degrees
+---
+motors.turnRight
-Turn the robot a specific angle.
+Turn the robot to the right.

 `angle`: degrees
 ---